jsauron/LS/README.md

 # LS
-My own implementation of the "ls" command.
+My own implementation of the Unix "ls" command.